librz/learn-english/index.md

 Holistic: A holistic approach to business management considers all aspects of operations, not just profits.

-Hyena: an African wild animal like a dog that hunts in groups or eats the meat of animals that are already dead and makes a sound like a human laugh
+Hyena: An African wild animal like a dog that hunts in groups or eats the meat of animals that are already dead and makes a sound like a human laugh

-Liaison: we are hoping to establish better customer liaison
+Liaison: We are hoping to establish better customer liaison

+Impersonate: The attacker successfully impersonated the server